How to use the SARTrack Database system

 1) If you are running a Local Database Server on the same PC, you must first SHUT THIS DOWN.

 2) In the Connection Menu, right-click on Database, and select 'Setup Database Server''.

-you (and emailed to you) on the SARTrack Internet Server.
+4) Login to the Master server using your personal Supervisor Login and password.
 Make sure you use the correct GroupID !

 you are going to use TWO Local Database Servers (One at a Permanent

-Base and one for in the Field) set up two separate Login/passwords for
+Base and one for in the Field) you can set up two separate Login/passwords for

 have just set up for this LOCAL Server there.
 Do NOT try to use another Login,

 it must be the special Login with an Access Level of "DatabaseServer".

 You can now connect your Local Server to the Internet Database Server.

 Do make sure to add more User logins on your Database Server for all